SALTAPIS/enter-the-vibe/docs/app-overview.md

 4. **Manual Control**:
    - Click beat indicator or press spacebar for manual beats
-   - Double-click beat indicator to toggle auto beats
    - Use Skip button to jump directly to Phase 3
-   - Use Restart button to start over
+   - Use Restart button to start over from the beginning

 5. **Hiding Controls**:
    - Click "Hide Controls" to minimize the control panel